thenewobjective/thenewobjective.github.io/.drafts/philosophy/2020-07-18-foundational-definitions.md

 permalink: /philosophy/foundational-definitions
 ---

-> “Philosophy is just a byproduct of misunderstanding language!
-Why can’t you see that?”
+> "Philosophy is just a byproduct of misunderstanding language!
+Why can't you see that?"

 &mdash; Wittgenstein